ivanhofer/typesafe-i18n/README.md

 ```

 #### i18nObject

+> use case: for frontend-applications or projects that only load a single locale per user

 The `i18nObject` wraps your translations for a certain locale.
 To initialize it, you need to pass your desired `locale`, your `translations`-object and the `formatters` (optional) you want to use.\
 You will get an object back that can be used to access and apply your translations.